 Take a look at some old Roman sculptures or coins.
 You might spot a very particular handshake: forearm to forearm.
 This wasn’t a casual greeting.
 It was a sign of trust, neither person could draw a weapon while their sword arm was locked with yours.
 Smart, right?
 Also kind of badass.

 It’s this gesture that modern military salutes and greetings evolved from.
 The handshake wasn’t just about saying hi.
 It was about survival.
+Soldiers today still use variations of the firm, forearm-gripping handshake when meeting fellow service members, a tradition that goes back thousands of years.

 The Underground Railroad and the Silent Nod